YihongXu1/RR-Project/code/analysis.html.md

 ## Cleaning

 Aiming to solve the binary classification problem, binary `y` should be elicited first.
 As for features, not all of them are available.
 For example, `pneumonia = 99` indicate the feature `pneumonia` is not available for this sample.
 In this case, we should label `99` as `NA` to avoid future mistakes.
+Some machine learning methods cannot handle cases with NA value, we actually use sample without NA values. however, NA for feature `pregnant` is not really not available.
+All males are labelled `NA`, but it does not make sense to eliminate all males.
+In this case, `NA` for feature `pregnant` should be changed to `2` which indicate not pregnant.
+Besides, `age` is the only continuous variable in this dataset.
+NaiveBayes and BayesNet could only handle factor features, while others work with numeric features.
+We prepare two version of data frames, one with factor age column and the other with numeric age column.

 ::: {.cell}